 Mauritius Cyclone

-Cyclones in Mauritius are powerful storms with strong winds and heavy rainfall.
-They are the result of rising water temperatures during the cyclone season, which usually lasts from December to March.
+Strong storms with high winds and heavy rain, Mauritius cyclones are a result of rising ocean temperatures during the cyclone season, which typically runs from December to March.

 When the water temperature on the surface evaporates much faster than the water in the layers below, high cloud towers form and are propelled by the Earth’s rotation, resulting in heavy rainfall.